SaarNehemia/pirate_bot_game/README.md

 Download Git Bash.

-Open Git Bash and change to the directory you wish to save you project in using the cd command (note you must use linux syntax, for example c:/users/<user>/projects).
+Open Git Bash and change to the directory you wish to save you project in using the cd command (note you must use linux syntax, for example c:/users/saar.nehemia/projects).

 Press code (green button) and copy HTTPS link to clone project to your local computer.

 You can also copy this link directly: https://github.com/SaarNehemia/pirate_bot_game.git

-write "git clone <link>". (paste HTTPS link)
+write "git clone {paste HTTPS link}".

 There you go - project is saved on your local computer.